 With technological advancements emerging within the recruitment industry, it has various hiring professionals questioning their job security.
-Some argue Artificial Intelligence has the capability to replace their role with technology, to source, attract and hire candidates.
+Some argue Artificial Intelligence has the capability to replace its role with technology, to source, attract and hire candidates.
 But can these important hiring decisions be made with minimal human input?

 The human element within recruitment is imperative when hiring the right candidate.
 Hiring professionals have acquired skills and recruitment techniques that candidates have become accustomed to.
 These add value to the recruitment process and can be difficult to replicate with technology.
 For example, job seekers are likely to put more trust into a recruiter who communicates with them and offers them help and guidance during their job search.
 This allows the job seeker to have any questions answered, providing them invaluable advice and assistance along the way.
 Human interaction between both job seeker and hiring professional provides a platform for a successful relationship to ensure the candidate’s needs are met and ultimately they acquire a role to which they are best suited.